Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 - for XboxOne, shooter and action with Grand Theft Auto and Call of Duty.

 In this generation we noted Sony returns to be the best one in the market with a big gap with others.
-Also we noted the shooter became the favorite genre, it is possible due to spread of online games in this period.
+Also we noted the shooter became the favorite genre, it is possible due to the spread of online games in this period.

 ## Generations comparison